 Independent Science Journalist in California

-I'm an independent science journalist based in the San Francisco Bay Area, and focus on water, climate resilience, and cancer.
+I'm an independent science journalist in the San Francisco Bay Area, focusing on water, climate resilience, and translational ecology.

-My work, which has won awards, has appeared in Audubon, Bay Area Monitor, Bay Nature, Cancer Commons, Cancer Today, Conservation, Estuary News, Frontiers in Ecology and the Environment, High Country News, KQED, Muse, Nature, PLOS Biology, PLOS Research News, Smithsonian Zoogoer, Water Deeply and others.
+My work has also appeared in Audubon, Bay Nature, bioGraphic, Conservation, Frontiers in Ecology and the Environment, High Country News, Muse, Nature, PLOS Biology, PLOS Research News, Water Deeply, and more.

 You can reach me here.